matter-labs/zksync-web-era-docs/docs/zk-stack/components/zkEVM/vm-specification/vm-primer.md

 sub! r1, r2, r3 ; r3 <- (r1 - r2); EQ = 1
 ```

+Most instructions with “set flags” nodifier set the flags as follows:
+- `EQ` - if result is zero
+- `LT` - if overflow occurs
+- `GT` - if not `EQ` and not `LT`

+Note that the details of the behavior may vary depending on which instruction is used.

 You can learn more in the
 [formal specification](./formal-spec.md).